 Harbin Heilongjiang, China Travel Guide

-The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of december to february, features massive, illuminated ice and snow sculptures.
+The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of between december and february, features massive, illuminated ice and snow sculptures.
 Located in the Songbei District, it transforms the city into a dazzling wonderland, displaying incredible artistry.

-St. Sophia Cathedral, a former Russian Orthodox church, functions as the Harbin Architectural Gallery Of art.
+St. Sophia Cathedral, a former Russian Orthodox church, works as the Harbin Architectural Gallery Of art.
 Its distinctive green onion domes and Byzantine architectural style symbolize Harbin's Russian heritage.
-Zhongyang Dajie, a 1.4 km pedestrian street, has well-preserved Russian and European-style architecture, embodying Harbin's "Oriental Moscow" charm.
+Zhongyang Dajie, a 1.4 km pedestrian street, has well-preserved Russian plus European-style architecture, embodying Harbin's "Oriental Moscow" charm.

 Best Viewing & Photography Tips: For Ice & Snow World, visit late afternoon to see sculptures in daylight and illuminated after sunset.
 Pack extra batteries for cold weather.
 Weekdays and early mornings mean fewer crowds.